 A GOBankingRates survey asked 1,500 respondents which mobile banking feature they use most often to determine which services Americans rely on for their everyday mobile banking needs.

 The results, which were gathered from Feb.
 19 to Feb.
 21, revealed that the most-used mobile banking feature is the ability to make balance inquiries, with 36 percent of respondents choosing this service as their most frequently used feature.
 With so many Americans conducting financial transactions on the go, easily checking account balances before making a purchase is a convenience that many users rely on.

 The next most widely used mobile banking feature was an ATM/branch locator, with 19 percent of poll participants — likely a result of users needing to withdraw cash.

-Another widely used mobile banking feature surveyors identified was the ability to make money transfers, coming in third place with 14 percent of votes overall, and 22 percent of 18-to-24-year-olds.
+Another widely used mobile banking feature surveyors identified was the ability to make money transfers, coming in third place with 14 percent of votes overall, and 22 percent of votes for 18 to 24 year olds.

 Rounding out the responses were “account activity alerts,” “remote check deposit” and “don’t use mobile banking,” each of which received approximately 10 percent of responses.

 Credit Unions Stay Competitive in Mobile Banking Field